carlosgm02/uwp-languages/README.md

 ## Modified apps
 These are customized and modified versions of Sample apps and Converted Apps enhanced with more UWP code and features.
 They can be found in */Enhanced*.
 Available projects:

+## Contributions
+These are iOS existing apps which are modified by everyone publicly.
+They can be found in */Public*, folder which is available for user contributions.
+Most remarkable projects: